-Graduate Programs in Software, part of the School of Engineering at the University of St. Thomas, was founded in 1985, and is one of the most respected, largest, and longest running software engineering programs of its kind in the U.S. As a leader in software education, we were recently ranked #5 in the Nation by Fortune Magazine for Best MS in Data Science.
+Graduate Programs in Software, part of the School of Engineering at the University of St. Thomas, was founded in 1985, and is one of the most respected, largest, and longest running software engineering programs of its kind in the U.S. As a leader in software education, we were recently ranked in Fortune Magazine for Best MS in Data Science.*

 - Built for working professionals, you can earn your degree at your own pace - we offer in-person, online, and hybrid courses.
 With evening classes and three starts a year - spring, summer, and fall - you can begin when you are ready.